Village Board hears public comment on proposed apartment complex

 Representatives of Stella Cerrone LLC, the entity spearheading the proposed apartment complex, are seeking board approval for a parking lot two stories below street level in the larger of the two apartment buildings.

-After the project was explained by Town Clerk Joseph O’Grady, the propoal was presented in further detail by Andrea Curto, a lawyer specializing in zoning, land use, environmental and municipal law, who acted as the spokesperson for the developers at the meeting.
+After the project was explained by Village Clerk Joseph O’Grady, the proposal was presented in further detail by Andrea Curto, a lawyer specializing in zoning, land use, environmental and municipal law, who acted as the spokesperson for the developers at the meeting.

 “This is an application for a special-use permit for below-grade parking for two proposed multifamily buildings on two separate parcels,” she said in her opening address.